cara-tm/FOTO/README.md

 Lightweight to offer bandwidth and ressources to your photographies.
 Full width for large displays and responsive for small screens, too.

+*Features*:

+- Unique and original theme;
+- Responsive and very light coding;
+- Pretty good browsers support: Internet Explorer 6 minimum!;
+- Layout build with graceful enhancement: from the oldy floating school, to "flexbox" until the latest spec "CSS Grid Layout";
+- Visitors language detection;
+- Simple multilingual support where all UI elements are translated with a "default" home page template available in different languages;
+- 4 languages included, simple addition for others for your conveniencies;
+- Automatic hreflang links generation based on sections names;
+- Google AMP capable with the same appearence as the normal website version;
+- Support for "Facebook Instant Articles" included;
+- JSON-LD included for SEO best practice;
+- Dynamic sitemaps (in 3 versions) included (XML, RSS, and hreflang); for SEO best practice
+- Well documented with a "How to Do" PDF document for your guidance.

 Overlay custom color over the hero image (user can choose it easily through a color wheel):
 ![FOTO Theme for Textattern CMS 4.7+](https://raw.githubusercontent.com/cara-tm/FOTO/master/FOTO-theme-sample-2.png)